Bush dog: Behavior

 Bush dogs are carnivores and hunt during the day.
 Their typical prey are pacas, agoutis, acouchis and capybaras, all large rodents.
 Although they can hunt alone, bush dogs are usually found in small packs.
-The dogs can bring down much larger prey, including peccaries and rheas, and a pack of six dogs has even been reported hunting a 250 kg tapir, where they trailed the animal and nipped at its legs until it was felled.
 When hunting paca, part of the pack chases it on land and part wait for it in the water, where it often retreats.
+The dogs can bring down much larger prey, including peccaries and rheas.
+A pack of six dogs has even been reported hunting a South American tapir for 3 hours, where they bit the prey at its legs until it was felled badly wounded and exhausted; this makes the body mass of the prey at least 21 times greater than that of an individual bush dog, while adult African elephants hunted by lion prides are only 10–15 times larger than an individual lion.
+Although they can hunt such large prey in groups, bush dogs generally prefer smaller prey that does not pose a high risk of injury; a lone bush dog may suffer broken canine teeth attempting to subdue a paca.
+A finite element analysis has found that the bush dog generates half the bite force of the grey wolf despite being at least 7 times lighter; in addition, their skull experiences less mechanical stress when animal pulling its head backwards, which is consistent with their reported behaviour of pulling greater long-nosed armadillos out of their burrows and pulling backwards when biting their prey.

 Bush dogs appear to be the most gregarious South American canid species.
 They use hollow logs and cavities such as armadillo burrows for shelter.
 Packs consist of a single mated pair and their immediate relations, and have a home range of 3.8 to 10 km2.
 Only the adult pair breed, while the other members of the pack are subordinate, and help with rearing and guarding any pups.
 Packmates keep in contact with frequent whines, perhaps because visibility is poor in the undergrowth where they typically hunt.
 While eating large prey, parents position themselves at either ends of the animal, making it easier for the pups to disembowel it.